Neures-1158/labchart_txt_parser/README.md

 Parser for ADInstruments LabChart text exports (`.txt` files).

-Converts exported LabChart data into a pandas DataFrame with blocks, continuous time, and comments.
+Converts exported LabChart data into a pandas DataFrame with blocks, time, and comments.

 ## Export from labchart as .txt